Artist Publishing Practicum

 Learn how to get an “art book”—the kind you see in museum bookshops—made and distributed.

-learn more Karen Kelly
+learn more + video Karen Kelly

 publisher and editor, Dancing Foxes Press